Track 1 Logo

 Evaluation for Track 1 will take place on the PokéAgent Showdown server.
 Test your method by searching for battles on the ladder!

-1. Register: Create a Showdown username and password by clicking the gear icon in the top right corner.
+1. Create Account: Create a Showdown username and password by clicking the gear icon in the top right corner.
 Bot usernames should begin with "PAC" (PokéAgent Challenge).

 2. Deploy: Starter kits have specific instructions and quick-setups to deploy agents on the server.
 For more general cases, the poke-env server config details would be: